rustleupchef/Modless/README.md

 ## timeout
 This just holds an integer.
 It determines how long each timeout will last.

+## banned
+This just holds an integer.
+It determines how many timeouts will constitute a ban.

 ## model
 The model will just be the large language model of your choosing.